OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ## Roll-out

-Remote Release Promotions will form part of Octopus 4.0, along with the [Spaces/ODCM feature](https://octopus.com/blog/odcm-rfc) (and likely a bunch of other goodies too).
+We are planning to implement Remote Release Promotions in the second half of 2018.

 Some components of this feature are quite independent, and we feel they will add value outside of Remote Promotions.
 For example: per-environment variable-templates and comparing releases.
 Wherever possible we intend to implement these and get them into your hands as quickly as we can.
-You can expect to see them trickling out in the coming months.

 ## Feedback